 Karan Vafadari and Afarin Niasari

-Art Gallery Owners
+Iranian-American Art Gallery Owners

 Afarin Niasari was detained by IRGC agents at the Tehran airport in late July 2016 as she was about to board a flight to attend a family wedding abroad.
 The agents told her to call her husband and ask him to come to the airport.
-When he arrived, he was also arrested and both were taken to Iran’s notorious Evin Prison.
+When he arrived, he was also arrested and both were taken to Iran’s notoriously brutal Evin Prison.

 The following day, the couple was brought in handcuffs to their home, where agents took down hanging works of art, smashing some of them in the yard while confiscating others.
-They were then taken to their art gallery, where agents destroyed or and impounded more of their artwork
+They were then taken to their art gallery, where agents destroyed or and impounded more of their artwork.

-On August 2, 2016, Tehran Prosecutor Abbas Jafari Dolatabadi said that two unnamed “Iranian dual nationals” (apparently referring to Vafadari and Niasari), had been charged with organizing mixed-gender parties for foreign diplomats and their Iranian associates and serving alcohol in their home, which was a “center of immorality and prostitution.”
-He claimed that 4,000 liters of alcohol had been found at the couple’s residence.
+On August 2, 2016, Tehran Prosecutor Abbas Jafari Dolatabadi said that two unnamed “Iranian dual nationals” (apparently referring to Vafadari and Niasari) had been charged with organizing mixed-gender parties for foreign diplomats and their Iranian associates and serving alcohol in their home, a “center of immorality and prostitution.”
+He claimed 4,000 liters of alcohol had been found at the couple’s residence.
 Soon thereafter, a member of parliament, Hadji Deligani, publicly referred to the two by their first names and made similar accusations, adding that the two committed “extortion.”

 Treatment in Prison

 Kateh Vafadari stated that Karan and Afarin were initially held in solitary confinement for a month at Evin Prison’s Ward 2-A, which is controlled by the IRGC’s intelligence organization, and later transferred to a group holding cell.
 Intelligence officials interrogated Afarin and pressured her to spy for them on the international art community, including all her friends and even her husband.
 When she refused, she was thrown back into solitary confinement.